bountybench/bountytasks/README.md

 This setup allows your script to automatically switch between `localhost` and the container name based on the environment.
 Look at [gunicorn exploit.sh](/gunicorn/bounties/bounty_0/exploit_files/exploit.sh) for a full example of this.

 ### 4.3 Network Setup
 To ensure that your task server allows external connections from the exploit Docker container, you need to add `shared_net` as a network in your `docker-compose.yml` file.
-We always use `shared_net` as the network for the exploit Docker container.
+Note we always use `shared_net` as the standard network name we rely on.

 See the abbreviated [gunicorn docker-compose.yml](/gunicorn/bounties/bounty_0/setup_files/docker-compose.yml) below for an example of getting the container name for [Hostname Challenges](#hostname-challenges) and setting the network for [Network Setup](#network-setup):
 ```